HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 10. Configure any required syndication properties in the WCM ConfigService.
 For example, enabling memberfixer to run during syndication.

 11. Create any required configuration items.
 For example, URLs, namespace bindings, and so on.

-You can use WebSphere Application Server UI or deploy via dxclient or wsadmin commands.
-It could be a good time to write a deployment script as you will need to perform the same on your other environments too.
+    You can use the WebSphere Application Server UI or deploy using DXClient or wsadmin commands.
+It is recommended that you write a deployment script because you must perform the same on your other environments.

-This is a good time to run a comparison report via the WebSphere Configuration Comparison Tool.
+    It is also recommended to run a comparison report using the [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).

-For more details, see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).
-For information on possible configuration settings in Resource Environment Providers, refer to the [Resource Environment Providers](#resource-environment-providers) section.
+    For information about possible configuration settings in Resource Environment Providers, refer to the [Resource Environment Providers](#resource-environment-providers) section.

 12. Import the source server base content into the HCL Portal server in the container: